PrabalPradhan1991/music-app/README.md

 ## For local

-- This project was built on node version 20
+- This project was built on node v20.5.1

 ```bash
 npm install